partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 ## At the park

-Momo: Good, Barley!
+Momo: Good, Barkley!
 Can you fetch this?
 Here we go!

 - 👉Throw gently
 - Throw hard

 Momo: Here goes!

-Momo: Barley, amazing!
+Momo: Barkley, amazing!
 You learned how to fetch perfectly!

 Momo: Here comes one more!